 Portion Size.
 At restaurants and at home, big plates with large amounts of food have become common.
 Often, what a person views as a single portion is actually multiple servings.
 This is called "portion distortion."
-A serving size is a standardized, measured amount of food, such as the amount used for Nutrition Facts labels (see Understanding the "Nutrition Facts" Label for more information on page 13).
+A serving size is a standardized, measured amount of food, such as the amount used for Nutrition Facts labels (see Understanding the "Nutrition Facts" Label for more information on page 14).
 A portion size is the amount you choose to eat.
-It can be either more or less than a serving size.
-Learning to distinguish serving size from portion size helps correct portion distortion.
+It can be either more or less than a serving size helps correct portion distortion.